ranjithhd/C_Program-to-print-the-number-in-Different-format/README.md

 ## C_Pgm_To_Print_in_Different_format

+### Introduction
+##### The Popular programming languages like C use the compiler to convert high-level language instructions into low-level language instructions.
+A compiler is a program that converts high-level language instructions into low-level language instructions The compiler performs two things, first it verifies the program errors, if errors are found, it returns a list of errors otherwise it converts the complete code into the low-level language.

 ### Objective
 ##### Program to print a '*' in the perticular bits for the binary 1 and binary 0 should be printed as'_'for the given input number.
 ##### It should be started from the LHS and continuing to RHS.